 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On September 4 the Church honors an icon, in addition to the saints commemorated that day.
-It is called "The Icon of the Mother of God, the Unburnt Bush."
+The Church honors an icon called "The Icon of the Mother of God, the Unburnt Bush."

 The title refers to Moses' meeting with the Lord, described in Exodus 3.
 Having fled from Egypt to Midian, Moses is tending the flocks of his father-in-law Jethro.
 He has led the animals into the wilderness near Mount Horeb, which is known as the mountain of God.
 He sees a bush that has a flame of fire coming out of its midst.
 But the bush is not being consumed by the flames.
 The verses tell us that the flame is an angel of God appearing to Moses.